PoisotLab/ms_frontiers_kids/ms.md

 Or when that biologist on TV goes to a place that is really far from where you live, she shows a lot of birds, mammals and plants you have never seen before?
 And how do we know where we can find those animals and plants?
 We could try to explore every corner on Earth and list all living things that are present in each spot.
-That would be a tremendous work, and actually scientists started to understand nature doing things like that.
+Scientists used to understand nature doing things like that, but that was a tremendous work.
 But it turns out that ecologists can now use computers to answer these questions without having to leave their labs!

 Imagine we want to know how far we should go to find a racoon.